The fig tree is an amazing fruit tree with very unique leaves.

-The cause for this is often quite straightforward, and can be related to one or more of the following factors:
+Causes for this are often straightforward.
+They can be related to one or more of the following factors:

 - The fig tree may lack sun at the time when it needs it most, that is, during the ripening phase of the fruits.

-- The fig tree doesn’t yet have enough roots to reach out to all the nutrients it needs in the soil.
+- The tree may not yet have enough roots to reach out to all the nutrients it needs in the soil.
 Patience is your only recourse in this case, although fertilizing at the beginning of spring can help, too.

 - Your fig tree can’t settle in where it is currently placed, perhaps winds are too strong, or the spot lacks warmth.
-If your trees haven’t grown too large yet, consider transplanting them to a more auspicious place.
+If your tree hasn’t grown too large yet, consider transplanting it to a more auspicious place.

 Species and varieties of figs